 System Information Item Description Model Show the model name of router.
-Part Number Show the part number of router.
 Serial Number Show the serial number of router.
 Firmware Version Show the currently firmware version of router.
 Hardware Version Show the currently hardware version of router.
 Local Time Show the currently local time of system.
 Uptime Show the information on how long the router has been running.
 CPU Load Show the current CPU utilization of the router.
 RAM (Capacity/Available) Show the RAM capacity and the available RAM memory.
 Flash (Capacity/Available) Show the Flash capacity and the available Flash memory.